hugoqnc/Split/README.md

 - Developped using [SwiftUI](https://developer.apple.com/xcode/swiftui/), which results in native and fluid components and animations
 - The image recognition part is achieved through Apple's [Vision](https://developer.apple.com/documentation/vision) Framework
 - This project uses a single [Swift Packages](https://developer.apple.com/documentation/swift_packages) dependency: [SlideOverCard](https://github.com/joogps/SlideOverCard), that provides beautiful tutorial cards
+- Split! does not collect your data.
+You can find the privacy policy [here](PRIVACY.md).

 ## Highlights
 Split! was selected as a **winner of Apple's Swift Student Challenge** at WWDC 2022.
 My project was further selected among the 12 best projects of this year, and presented in front of Tim Cook!